GPS Tracking

 SHARING TRIPS

-To backup or share the whole trip data to continue with it on a different device.
+To back up or share the whole trip data to continue with it on a different device.

 MENU > TRIPS and then there is a “list” button on the left of each trip row: